Add To Favorites

 Make a Model Magic® mask of your favorite dragon character.

 In the song "Puff the Magic Dragon," Peter, Paul, and Mary (the recording artists) describe Puff as a friendly dragon (see Learning Activities for a link to the lyrics).
-Is the dragon in your story friendly or frightening?
+Have students listen to the song and share the lyrics.
+What terms are used to describe Puff as a friendly dragon?
+How might someone describe an unfriendly, or frightening dragon?
+Write student contributions on a classroom white board using Crayola Dry Erase Markers.
+Ask students if the dragon in their pictures is friendly or frightening.
+How can they tell?

-Shape a dragon's head mask, large enough for you to wear, with white Crayola Model Magic.
-Look closely at the sketches you made to shape the dragon's ears, teeth, and other details.
+Return students to their work areas and ask them to cover this area with recycled newspaper.
+Provide each student with white Crayola Model Magic.
+Invite students to shape a dragon's head mask, large enough for them to wear, with the Crayola Model Magic.
+Students look closely at their sketches to shape the dragon's ears, teeth, and other details.

-Carefully use Crayola Scissors to cut away eye openings.
-An adult may need to assist some children with motor disabilities.
+Students carefully use Crayola Scissors to cut away eye openings.
+An adult should be available to assist students as needed.

-Place your dragon mask on a large, crumpled ball of recycled newspaper so it will hold its shape as it dries.
-Dry overnight.
+Students place dragon masks on large, crumpled balls of recycled newspaper so they will hold shape while drying.
+Allow Model Magic to dry overnight.

 Cover a table with recycled newspaper.
-Use Crayola Tempera Paints and Paint Brushes to paint your mask.
+Students use Crayola Tempera Paints and Paint Brushes to paint masks.
 Add details with color.
 Dry.

-Use Crayola Glitter Glue to lend sparkle.
+Invite students to use Crayola Glitter Glue to lend sparkle to their masks.
 Dry.

-With Crayola School Glue, attach an elastic band to the back of your mask.
-When you're not wearing your mask, hang it from your wall.
+With Crayola School Glue, students attach elastic bands to the back of their masks.
+When not wearing the masks, students hang them from hooks on the classroom wall.

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.